Aueaphum2541/Ray-Folk-Pun-Project2024/Readme.md

 **User Stories:**

-1. As a **Wheelchair User**, I want to **assess my physical abilities for optimal wheelchair usage** so that **I can enhance my mobility and overall wheelchair experience.**
-   - Scenario: **Wheelchair User's Assessment**, given **a Wheelchair User initiating the evaluation process**, when **the system prompts for personal information (name, surname, weight, and height)**, then **the system accurately records and stores the user's information for future evaluations**.

-2. As a **Wheelchair User**, I want to **receive feedback on my wheelchair usage abilities for continuous improvement** so that **I can enhance my skills and overall well-being.**
+1. As a **Wheelchair User**, I want to **receive feedback on my wheelchair usage abilities for continuous improvement** so that **I can enhance my skills and overall well-being.**
    - Scenario: **User's Feedback for Improvement**, given **a completed evaluation by a Wheelchair User**, when **the system processes the data, then it generates a summary of the user's performance and suggests areas for improvement**.

-3. As a **Wheelchair Coach**, I want to **evaluate the user's strength and mobility to recommend suitable wheelchairs** so that **users can have personalized and comfortable mobility solutions.**
+2. As a **Wheelchair Coach**, I want to **evaluate the user's strength and mobility to recommend suitable wheelchairs** so that **users can have personalized and comfortable mobility solutions.**
    - Scenario:**Wheelchair Coach's Evaluation**, given **an ongoing evaluation**, when **the system, as requested by a Wheelchair Coach, conducts strength tests, anaerobic performance assessments, and evaluates nimbleness**, then **it processes the data and generates parameters (distance, speed, time) for each test, indicating suitability**.

-4. As a **Physical Therapist**, I want to **access accurate data for evaluating the user's wheelchair usage abilities** so that **I can provide tailored therapeutic interventions and support.**
-   - Scenario: **Physical Therapist's Data Access**, **given a Physical Therapist accessing the system**, when **entering the user's information and observing wheelchair movement during tests**, then **the system accurately records and displays the data, enabling informed assessments**.

-5. As a **Matsunaga Wheelchair Company**, I want to **enhance the detection of movement within the home of an elderly person using a wheelchair.
+3. As a **Matsunaga Wheelchair Company**, I want to **enhance the detection of movement within the home of an elderly person using a wheelchair.
 The emphasis is on collecting long-term data and utilizing indicators of activity type rather than physical performance**. so that **to be ensure accurate and reliable assessment results, fostering user trust in the evaluation outcomes**.
    - Scenario: **Movement Detection and Assessment, given movement data received from IMU sensors during the evaluation**, when **the system processes the data**, then **it generates accurate and reliable evaluation results, ensuring the maximum error percentage for distance and time measurements is within acceptable limits.
 The focus is on capturing long-term data and distinguishing between various types of activities to provide a comprehensive understanding of the user's mobility patterns.
 This approach enhances the overall assessment and promotes trust in the evaluation results among wheelchair users.**

-6. As a **Matsunaga Wheelchair Company**, I want to **use the evaluation system to recommend appropriate wheelchair models** so that **users can have a personalized and optimal mobility solution.**
-   - Scenario: **Wheelchair Company's Recommendations**, given **evaluation results**, when **the system processes the data**, then **it provides personalized recommendations for Wheelchair types, as required by a Wheelchair Company, based on the user's physical fitness and usage requirements**.

 ## Project Brief

 ## Members